Boyan

 pressure to make a diamond, it never fully disintegrates.
 Over

-time plastic will photodegrade all the way down to the individual
+time plastic will photodegrade all the way down to the

-specifically to biodegrade, every synthetic molecule ever made
+plastics designed specifically to biodegrade, every synthetic

-still exists.
-And except for the small percentage that gets caught
+molecule ever made still exists.
+And except for the small

-in a net or washes up on a shore, every chunk of plastic that’s
+percentage that gets caught in a net or washes up on a shore,

-dropped into the Pacific makes its way to the center of the Gyre
+every chunk of plastic that’s dropped into the Pacific makes its

-and is floating there right now.
+way to the center of the Gyre and is floating there right now.

 After watching junk lap against the side of his boat for the